 Manual Lymphatic Drainage (MLD) techniques closely mimic the body’s natural rhythms.
 The lymphangions (lymphatic vessels) are anchored to the body’s soft tissues.
 The body’s movements pull on these anchoring filaments opening the lyphangions to suck in fluids from their environment.
 Once in the lymphatic vessels, the system can do it’s job.
 The light touch and rhythmic movements of Manual Lymphatic Drainage pull the skin and associated anchoring filaments to increase the fluids moved into the vessels.

 The ordering of MLD stokes is as important as the quality in the technique touch.
-It is a very specialized hand technique beginning at the clavicle where the lymph moves into the cardiovascular system and the moving to the more distal chains.
+It is a very specialized hand technique beginning at the clavicle where the lymph moves into the cardiovascular system and then moving to the more distal chains.
 Lymph nodes are located all over the body but most concentrated in the neck and behind the ears (cervical nodes), under the chin (sub-mandibular), under the arms (axillary), deep in the abdomen and at the inguinal region where the legs meet the trunk.

 Who needs MLD?